jhumelsine/jhumelsine.github.io/_posts/2024-02-01-proxy-design-pattern.md

 <img src="/assets/ProxyLazyInit.png" alt="Proxy with Lazy Initialization" width = "80%" align="center" style="padding-right: 20px;">

 `Proxy` will be a lightweight object until it’s executed.
 If the `Client` flow never executes it, then a `ConcreteFeature` is never instantiated.
 The `Client` no longer needs to be concerned about the administration of `ConcreteFeature`. `Proxy` will manage it, even if `Client` does not know that `Proxy` exists.
-Its lazy initialization need only be implemented once, and it will be consistently applied.
+Its lazy initialization needs only be implemented once, and it will be consistently applied.

 # Use Case: Proxy for Memory Management
 I have a beef with several things in the GoF Design Patterns book.